Please visit the new CLEA ArtScience website

 Our research is grounded in cybernetics, systems theory, complexity and ecology, i.e. theories that foreground process, interaction, relation and emergence.
 We focus on the role of play as a methodology where new ideas, connections and possibilities can freely emerge between disciplines and practitioners of all ages.
 Cultivating an ecosystem of practices where adults and young people learn together, integrating art, scientific research, and education into a holistic worldview essential for thriving in a complex world.
 Through these endeavours, we not only expand the boundaries of artistic and scientific research, but also explore the potential for cybernetics, emergence and play to serve as interconnecting principles in the process of knowledge creation.

-Learn more about ArtScience here.
+Learn more about our approach to ArtScience here.

-Current Projects
+Projects

 Systems At Play